evronylab/HiDEF-seq/README.md

       - Reconstructions: sigfit reconstruction of spectra using component signatures
 14. mutation_signatures.RDS: R data file with sigfit analysis results

+See the [manuscript folder](manuscript) for data and basic analysis scripts related to our publication.

 ## Citation
 If you use HiDEF-seq, please cite: